 For some context, Upwork was formerly called Elance-oDesk.
 In 2015, the Elance-oDesk merger was rebranded as Upwork.
 So, I've been using the platform to find and hire freelancers for many years now.

 Today, I continue to use Upwork to support my agency and a portfolio of different digital web properties.
-This means that I use the platform religiously to hire virtual assistants, web designers and developers, content developers, video editors, marketing automation experts, and more.
+This means that I use the platform religiously to hire virtual assistants, web and UX designers and developers, content writers, video editors, marketing automation experts, and more.
 Basically I use Upwork for any project that requires a very specific skillset and experience, but doesn't have enough ongoing work to justify hiring someone full-time.
 This is where Upwork absolutely shines.

 I've found some really amazing freelancers on the platform.
 Some of them have even turned into lifelong friends and colleagues.
 I can recall many dark nights where “the sky was falling” in my life as a project manager.
 Maybe a deadline was missed.
 Another contractor vanished.
 A web server crashed.
 Whatever the scenario might have been, I managed to swallow my anxiety (and pride) and almost always turned to Upwork, posted a job, and by some divine miracle, ended up finding a freelancer that could solve my problems and put all of my worries to rest.
 For that, I'm forever grateful to Upwork and their platform.